taylorflatt/CS430/README.md

 ![alt text](https://github.com/taylorflatt/CS430/blob/master/sample_homepage.gif "View of the homepage")

+##Description
-**Description**: I have written this project in C# using ASP.NET Core MVC as a backend.
+I have written this project in C# using ASP.NET Core MVC as a backend.
 In order to see more detailed information about how to use each function of the website, [see the wiki](https://github.com/taylorflatt/CS430/wiki).

+##Challenges
-**Challenges**: Due to the requirements, SSN is considered a primary key.
+Due to the requirements, SSN is considered a primary key.
 However, because of the limitations of ASP.NET Core, PKs are not editable with the schema I have used.
 Therefore, I have used surrogate keys that act as the unique id for each row while SSN is still included as unique and editable.